BareConductive/touch_mp3_iwk/readme.md

       TRACK011.mp3

 ## Requirements
-* You should make sure that you have followed our [Setting up Arduino with your Touch Board](http://www.bareconductive.com/make/setting-up-arduino-with-your-touch-board/) tutorial before using this (or any other) of our code examples
+* You should make sure that you have followed our [How to set up the Touch Board with Arduino for the Interactive Wall Kit](http://www.bareconductive.com/make/how-to-set-up-the-touch-board-with-arduino-for-the-interactive-wall-kit) tutorial before using this (or any other) of our code examples

 ## Install

 1. Close the Arduino IDE if you have it open.
-1. Download the [.zip](https://github.com/BareConductive/touch-mp3/archive/public.zip) or clone the repository to your local machine - if downloading the .zip, extract the contents somewhere that suits you.
+1. Download the [.zip](https://github.com/BareConductive/touch_mp3_iwk/archive/public.zip) or clone the repository to your local machine - if downloading the .zip, extract the contents somewhere that suits you.
-1. Take the **Touch_MP3** folder and move it to **Arduino Sketchbook Folder**.
+1. Take the **Touch_MP3_IWK** folder and move it to **Arduino Sketchbook Folder**.
 This will be different for each operating system:

 	**Windows**